dhellmann/pymotw-3/source/collections/abc.rst

      * AsyncIterable
      * API for asynchronous iterators.

-Besides clearly defining the APIs for containers with different semantics, these abstract base classes can be used to test whether an object supports an API before invoking it using ``isinstance()``.
+In addition to clearly defining the APIs for containers with different semantics, these abstract base classes can be used to test whether an object supports an API before invoking it using ``isinstance()``.
 Some of the classes also provide implementations